 - Lillian Jeffords Burt

-- Mary Towne Burt (President of the New York State WCTU and second corresponding secretary of the national WCTU)
+- Mary Towne Burt (Head of the New York State WCTU.
+Also second corresponding secretary of the national WCTU.)

 - Lucy Wood Butler

-- Emor Luthera Calkins (Michigan temperance organizer and political activist)
+- Emor Luthera Calkins (Michigan temperance organizer.
+Also political activist.)

-- Matilda Bradley Carse (President of Woman’s Temperance Publishing Association)
+- Matilda Bradley Carse (Head of Woman’s Temperance Publishing Association.)

-- Sallie Moore Chapin (Lifelong president of the South Carolina WCTU and WCTU organizer from the Gulf to Canada)
+- Sallie Moore Chapin (Lifelong head of the South Carolina WCTU.
+Also a WCTU organizer from the Gulf to Canada.)

 - Fannie Du Bois Chase